DIGITALAX/KinoraSDK/README.md

 ## Kinora Player Wrapper

-The Kinora Player Wrapper, a React Function Component, extends the functionality of the Livepeer Player Component to facilitate optionally encrypted video metric logging for a connected Lens Profile.
+The Kinora Player Wrapper, a React Function Component, extends the functionality of the Livepeer Player Component to facilitate optionally encrypted videometric logging for a connected Lens Profile.

 It empowers personalized on-chain video feeds, links to quest milestone criteria, and grants meticulous control over style properties, callback properties, and instance methods.